 In April of 1970, two years after Britain withdrew their military commitments from Qatar, the country was declared an independent, Arab, Islamic state.

 In 1995, the ruling Amir, Sheikh Khalifa, was removed by his son, the current Amir Hamad bin Khalifa Al Thani.
 This event helped move Qatar into the most desirable position of having one of the highest per capita incomes in the world, and helped propel Qatar into a progressive Middle East state.

 As a by-product, jobs are guaranteed in Qatar, and college education is free.
-There is no income tax here; all public services are gratis, and all health care is provided by the government.
+There is no income tax here; all public services are gratis, and the government provides all health care.

 In 2012, Qatar retained its title for the third time as the richest country in the world, based on per capita income.

 Tourism in Qatar (mostly to Doha) has increased rather dramatically.
 Sparkling new hotels (Las Vegas-like) stand along the lengthy waterfront, and the traveling world has finally learned about Qatar's beautiful beaches, and of course, the duty-free shopping.
 The government, in 2014, released a dress code decree to remind tourists how to dress properly.